lucasgpulcinelli/goICMCsim/README.md

 The first thing you will want to do is add a program to run and test it.
 This can be done by either specifing MIF files in the ICMC architecture format in the command line or by using the file -\> open code/char MIF menu.
 Remember to always specify a char MIF, otherwise the code's outchars will always output blank characters!

 # How to Compile from the Source Code
 First, install a recent version of go (at least 1.13), either from your package manager or from [here](https://go.dev/doc/install).
-After that, you will also need git and a C compiler (MinGW is necessary on windows, and Xcode on macOS).
+After that, you will also need git and a C compiler (on windows, you need to use MinGW).

 On debian/ubuntu based systems, you will need to install `libgl1-mesa-dev xorg-dev`;
 On fedora and red hat based systems, you will need to install `libX11-devel libXcursor-devel libXrandr-devel libXinerama-devel mesa-libGL-devel libXi-devel libXxf86vm-devel`;